andybalholm/redwood/starlark.md

 - `urlparse`: parses a URL from a string to a named tuple, largely compatible with Python’s `urllib.parse.urlparse`.

+- `parse_qs`: parses a URL query string, to a dict of tuples, largely compatible with Python’s `urllib.parse.parse_qs`.

 ### Caches

 Redwood provides a `Cache` type that scripts can use to temporarily store the results of